New! BD Essentials: Turn your team into federal intel-gathering experts

 Elite professionals know that a leading indicator for success is their relationship quality.
 This determines the quantity of intelligence they will receive.
 They use short questions to elicit long responses.
 Nobody can guarantee a win, but this customer intelligence puts their competitors in an intelligence deficit, and as we all know, good intelligence wins wars!

 They only start solution discussions once they understand the customer’s root cause needs, preferred outcomes, potential solution insights, and the impact of solving or not solving their problem to both the organization and the person.
 Most importantly, they know that customers make decisions emotionally and prefer solutioning to be collaborative rather than seeing it for the first time in an RFP response.
+This is a critical aspect of customer intimacy many teams involved with government business development miss.

 SIN 5: DRIVING NEXT STEPS